Kimora Blac: Early life

 Von Nguyen was born on December 15, 1988, in Wichita, Kansas.
 She is of Vietnamese heritage.
+Von Nguyen grew up in Elk Grove, California before moving to San Francisco, California to start drag, going by the name Lelani.
+She auditioned for season 4 of Drag Race and changed her name to Kimora Blac because she didn't know how to correctly spell Leilani.

-Von Nguyen grew up in Elk Grove, California, then moved to Las Vegas, Nevada, where she resided when she was cast to appear on RuPaul's Drag Race.
+She then moved to Las Vegas, Nevada, where she resided when she was cast to appear on RuPaul's Drag Race.
 Her drag name comes from Kimora Lee Simmons and her favorite color black, with the "k" removed because "it added a twist".

 Career

 RuPaul's Drag Race

-She first did amateur drag when she was fifteen with Dragula contestant Melissa Befierce.
+Kimora Blac first did amateur drag when she was fifteen with Dragula contestant Melissa Befierce.
 She started doing professional drag when she was eighteen.
-She auditioned for Drag Race three different times.
+She auditioned for Drag Race three times.

 Kimora Blac was announced as one of fourteen contestants for the ninth season of RuPaul's Drag Race on February 2, 2017.
 After being declared safe in episode one, she was placed in the bottom two in the second episode with Jaymes Mansfield and won a lip sync against her to "Love Shack" by The B-52's.
 She was eliminated in the third episode after lip syncing to "Holding Out for a Hero" by Bonnie Tyler, against Aja.

-She appeared as a guest for the first challenge in the premiere of season eleven of Drag Race.
+Kimora Blac appeared as a guest for the first challenge in the premiere of season eleven of Drag Race.

 Other work

-In September 2017, Blac recreated the September 2014 cover of Paper magazine with Kim Kardashian, which was given positive reception by Kardashian on Twitter.
+In September 2017, Kimora Blac recreated the September 2014 cover of Paper magazine with Kim Kardashian, which was given positive reception by Kardashian on Twitter.

-Blac became the host for the WOWPresents internet series, "Wait, What?" where she's asked trivia questions with alternating categories.
+Kimora Blac became the host for the WOWPresents internet series, "Wait, What?" where she's asked trivia questions with alternating categories.
 Her co-hosts for the show included Mariah, Derrick Barry, Gia Gunn, Laganja Estranja, Ongina, Jaidynn Diore-Fierce and Jasmine Masters.
 The first episode was available on YouTube on October 8, 2018.

-She appeared as a guest for two episodes of The Trixie & Katya Show in March 2018.
+Kimora Blac appeared as a guest for two episodes of The Trixie & Katya Show in March 2018.
 She appeared in an episode of the television series Botched with Trinity the Tuck in December 2018.
-Blac joined Eve in her lip sync performance of Supermodel by RuPaul during her appearance on The Talk.
+Kimora Blac joined Eve in her lip sync performance of Supermodel by RuPaul during her appearance on The Talk.

-She was a featured performer during Jennifer Lopez's performance at the 2022 iHeartRadio Music Awards.
+Kimora Blac was a featured performer during Jennifer Lopez's performance at the 2022 iHeartRadio Music Awards.
 She has a beauty and makeup channel on YouTube.

 Personal life

 Nguyen cites Erika Jayne and Paris Hilton along with Simmons and Kardashian as inspirations to her drag aesthetic.

-Kimora's drag daughter is Amaya Blac.
+Kimora Blac's drag daughter is Amaya Blac.